WDI-SEA/notes/02-js-jquery/js-control-flow/02boolean.md

 #### Exercise

 What are the results of these statements?
+Tip: Evaluate each of the expressions between the operators first, and replace them with true or false, then evaluate the entire statement.

 ```js
 //1